 - International Roaming – Great proposition which allows customers to roam in 27 additional countries above and beyond EU destinations but let down that it is only available on the higher end plans.

-- Wi-Fi Calling & Wi-Fi Hotspots – Wi-Fi calling not as simple as some of the other operators and in some cases limited to handsets purchased from O2 but 7,000 O2 Extra Wi-Fi spots means you can saved on data in a lot of public locations.
+- Wi-Fi Calling & Wi-Fi Hotspots – Wi-Fi calling not as simple as some of the other operators but 7,000 O2 Extra Wi-Fi hotspots means you can save on data in a lot of public locations.

-- Data Rollover – Data rollover currently only available on O2 PAYG plans.
+- Data Rollover – Currently only available on O2 PAYG plans.

 - Multi Buy Discounts/ Family Plans – Multi Buy discounts available that could help you save up to 50% on additional plans.

 - Customer Rewards – O2 Priority has been around for a while but remains the strongest in terms of customer offers.